martin-pr/embree_viewer/README.md

   --scene arg           load a scene file (.json)
 ```

+## File formats

+At the moment, there are 3 input file types - `.abc`, `.obj` and `.json`.

+### Scene file format

+Scene file is a very simple JSON-based file format, describing the input files and scattering information.

+The root of the scene is a json `list`, enumerating the elements of the scene.
+Each element can either be a _subscene_ or an _object_.

+Each _object_ is represented as a simple dictionary, with a filesystem `path` (absolute or relative) to an `.obj` or a `.abc` mesh file, and a 4x4 matrix `transform` represented as an array.

+A _scene_ is a dictionary containing an array of `objects` (each either an object, or another sub-scene), a `transform` acting as a parent for all objects and either a set of `instances` in an array of structs with `id` and `transform`, or an `instance_file` link to a binary file containing the instancing information.

+### Binary instances file format

+The _instancing file_ is a simple binary file, containing records of 17x32bit data records:
+* first 4 bytes represent a 32-bit unsigned integer, referencing which of the `objects` records should be used for this particular instance
+* 16 4-byte records after that represent a `transformation matrix` of each instance (composed of 32-bit floats)

 ## Example files

 Embree viewer comes with a small number of example files in the data directory (each directory includes a LICENSE file for the files it contains):